 Options for users

-Though, WhatsApp clarification statement came out yesterday, will it really convince people into believing it won’t share users’ messages with Facebook?
-Sadly, people who do not trust WhatsApp has only one option, leave it.
+Though, WhatsApp clarification statement came out yesterday, will it really convince people to believe it won’t share users’ messages with Facebook?
+Sadly, people who do not trust WhatsApp have only one option, leave it.

 Will it really make people switch away from WhatsApp?

-But, it is difficult to teach people about the importance of their privacy because it’s not useful for most of them.
+But, it isn’t easy to teach people about the importance of their privacy because it’s not useful for most of them.
 WhatsApp and other similar closed-source and free services actually run on using and selling users’ data.
-The reasons for data sharing has gone above showing ads.
+The reasons for data sharing have gone above showing ads.
 Cambridge Analytica has shown us how politicians can manipulate users’ thinking and made them do something.

 For more on Cambridge Analytica, I suggest watching the documentary, The Great Hack.

 I think it’s the first time WhatsApp is facing such a backlash from the mainstream media, companies, and even common people.
-WhatsApp had to clarify that none of users’ personal messages will be shared with Facebook.
+WhatsApp had to clarify that it will share none of the users’ personal messages with Facebook.

-Besides, all the hue and cry, the majority of its users will not bother about it all.
-For now, a large number of users are switching to other IM apps mainly Signal and Telegram but, 2 Billion Whatsapp users or a big portion of it suddenly realize the importance of privacy?
+Besides all the hue and cry, the majority of its users will not bother about it all.
+For now, many users are switching to other IM apps, mainly Signal and Telegram but, 2 Billion Whatsapp users or a big portion of it suddenly realize the importance of privacy?